cbarb005/ucr-cs100/textbook/chapter1-writing-shell-commands/README.md

 	* read - reads specified number of bytes from file descriptor.
 	* write - writes specified number of bytes from file descriptor.

-* fd_code.cpp: source code file for fd demo
+* fd_code.cpp -  source code file for fd demo

-* fileold: example file for demo
+* fileold -  example file for demo

 ##Section 1: Using stat

 This section covers how to use stat and its variants, fstat and lstat, to get information on a file

-* stat.md
+* stat.md -
 Covers the syscall stat, which returns a stat struct with information about the file

 ##Section 2: Bitwise Operators